 Let’s do a “for instance” discussion.
 So, under the old way of thinking, the 400A had to run at 15 psig for air, and 25 psig for fuel.
 When it wouldn’t light or stay lit at 25 psig fuel, you blamed the restrictor(s) (logically), and ordered a new one for about $500.
 Under “our” way (the Teledyne API way), your analyzer can operate at any pressure that works easily with the physical characteristics of the restrictor that is installed.
 AND, we’ll give you assistance to adjust the baseline pressure when the restrictor begins to show signs of fouling.
 Case in point:

-• We calibration your analyzer at these new pressure values:
+5. We calibrate your analyzer at these new pressure values:

 • air = 18 psig